abriesk/Geo/docs/BACKLOG.md

   backend crash mid-synthesis strands the query.
 Fix: startup/periodic sweeper re-finalizing queries stuck past a timeout.
 Target: M5.

+- **LiCSBAS step-11 "All ifgs are regarded as bad" crashes instead of answering.** (M4.1.3) When the clipped AOI contains no coherent scatterers — water, dense vegetation, steep terrain — `n_unw_valid` is 0, every interferogram fails the coverage test, and LiCSBAS raises.
+Verified on a La Spezia (harbour + wooded hills) query where EGMS independently found only ~4 points/km2 against a ~100/km2 grid, i.e. ~4% of the area was measurable at all.
+Cost: ~20 min of download, then three identical retries of a deterministic failure.
+Fix: catch it, emit an honest "this area has almost no usable radar measurements" result, exit 0 so it is not retried.
+This is §11.2's documented "AOI over water -> refuse gracefully" edge case.
+  NOTE: unlike the reporting items this is a robustness fix, not a wording one, and does not depend on the prompt rework.
+Target: M5, or fold into any slice that touches wrapper failure paths.

 ## Answer quality (LLM)

 - **Post-synthesis numeric/date validator.** (M1.2/M2.3) The sanitizer now